 3. After Production

 - Audit – The production company must retain a Colorado Certified Public Accountant to review and report in writing, and in accordance with professional standards, the accuracy of the financial documents of expenses incurred during Colorado production and figures reported in the Film Incentive Proof of Performance.
-The CPA must review Expectations for CPA Audit.
+The CPA must be certified by the Colorado Office of Film, Television and Media and review the Agreed Upon Procedures.
 Download a sample audit

 - Submit a Film Incentive Proof of Performance